Fast Computation of Genome-Metagenome Interaction Effects: Numerical simulations

 \subsubsection{Generation of metagenomic and genomic data matrices}

-\paragraph{Genomic data.} In order to get a matrix $\bX^{\vu}$ close to real genomic data, we used the software \textsf{HAPGEN2} \citep{SU:BIO2011}.
-This software allows to simulate an entire chromosome conditionally on a reference set of population haplotypes (from HapMap3) and an estimate of the fine-scale recombination rate across the region, so that the simulated data share similar patterns with the reference data.
-We generate the chromosome 1 using the haplotype structure of CEU population (Utah residents with Northern and Western European ancestry from the CEPH collection) as reference set and we selected $D_\vu=200$ variables from this matrix to obtain the simulated dataset.
-An example of the linkage disequilibrium structure among the simulated SNPs is illustrated in Figure~\ref{fig:XG}.
+\paragraph{Genomic data.} To obtain a matrix $\bX^{\vu}$ resembling real genomic data we used \texttt{HAPGEN2} software~\citep{SU:BIO2011, Su:pkg_HAPGEN:2011}, which can simulate an entire chromosome conditionally on a reference set of population haplotypes (from HapMap3) and an estimate of the fine-scale recombination rate across the region, so that the simulated data share similar patterns with the reference data.
+We generated chromosome 1 using the haplotype structure of CEU population (Utah residents with Northern and Western European ancestry from the CEPH\footnote{ \url{http://www.cephb.fr}.} collection) as the reference set, and we selected $D_\vu=200$ variables from this matrix to obtain the simulated dataset.
+An example of the linkage disequilibrium structure among the simulated SNPs is shown in Figure~\ref{fig:XG}.

-\paragraph{Metagenomic data.} The data matrix $\bX^{\vd}$, with $D_\vd=100$ variables, has been generated using a multivariate Poisson-log normal distribution \citep{aitchison1989multivariate} with block structure dependencies.
-The Poisson-log normal model is a latent gaussian model where latent vectors $ \vZ_i \in \IR^{D_\vd} $ are drawn from a multivariate normal distribution
+\paragraph{Metagenomic data.} The data matrix $\bX^{\vd}$, with $D_\vd=100$ variables, was generated using a multivariate Poisson log-normal distribution \citep{aitchison1989multivariate} with group structure dependencies.
+The Poisson log-normal model is a latent Gaussian model where latent vectors $ \vZ_i \in \IR^{D_\vd} $ are drawn from a multivariate normal distribution

-with $\bSigma$ being a covariance matrix that allows to obtain a correlation structure among the variables.
+and where $\bSigma$ is a covariance matrix that can give a correlation structure between the variables.
 The {random variable $\vX^{\vd}_i$} related to the centered phenotypic count data is then drawn from a Poisson distribution conditionally on $\vZ_i$

-The block structure, pictured in Figure~\ref{fig:XM}, has been obtained by drawing a latent multivariate normal vector using a covariance matrix such that the correlation level between the latent variables of a group are between 0.5 and 0.95.
-Simulating this way, we obtain a matrix of count data with a covariance structure close to what is observed with metagenomic data.
-As stated in Section \ref{sec:preprocess}, we calculated the proportions in each random variables and transformed them using centered log-ratios.
+The group structure shown in Figure~\ref{fig:XM} was obtained by drawing a latent multivariate normal vector using a covariance matrix such that the correlation level between the latent variables in a group are between 0.5 and 0.95.
+Simulating in this way gives a matrix of count data with a covariance structure close to what is observed with metagenomic data.
+As described in Section \ref{sec:preprocess}, we computed the proportions for each of the random variables and transformed them using centered log-ratios.